 Individuals can get subsidies in the ACA exchanges, whereas businesses in the SHOP exchange generally cannot.
 However, employers with fewer than 25 employees whose average annual earnings are $50,000 are an exception.
 They can get a tax credit to help pay for coverage.
 Through 2013, it was up to 35 percent of the employer costs.
 In 2014, it rose to a 50 percent credit for two years.

-The Hospital Value-Based Purchasing program was created by the health law, but it builds on earlier initiatives that rewarded doctors and hospitals that reported on quality.
+Medicare’s Hospital Value-Based Purchasing program was created by the Affordable Care Act, building on earlier initiatives that rewarded doctors and hospitals that reported on quality.
 Starting in October 2012, Medicare will pay hospitals partly based on how well they perform on specific quality measures, not just for the amount of services they provide.
-Measurements include how well hospitals follow best clinical practices.
-CMS plans on expanding the value-based initiative to nursing homes, home health agencies and ambulatory surgical centers.
+The first year 1 percent of Medicare payments were at stake; it rises to 2 percent for fiscal year 2017.
+There are four domains measured: clinical processes, patient satisfaction, efficiency and outcomes.
+(Outcomes weren’t measured the first year, while clinical processes were the most important factor.
+By 2017, outcomes are the biggest factor.)

 Special enrollment period

-People can sign up for health insurance outside the standard open enrollment season when they have a qualifying life event, such as a birth, marriage or divorce, job change, or a move to a new state.
-This is true in both the private sector and the new health exchanges or marketplaces.
+People can sign up for health insurance outside the standard open enrollment season when they have a “qualifying life event,” such as a birth, marriage or divorce, job change, or a move to a new state.
+This is true in both the private sector and the new health exchanges.
+(For coverage in 2021, the regular enrollment season runs from Nov.
+1- Dec.
+15, 2020)

 There is no enrollment season or deadline for Medicaid or CHIP application.
 People can apply at any time if they are eligible.